ticketplushq/arc-plugin-static-ip/README.md

 The `@static-ip` pragma allows you to configure the network configuration.

-- The `ips` entry allow you to define number of ips
+- The `ip-addresses` entry allow you to define number of ips
   * The default value is `1`
 - The `private-subnets` entry allow you to define each private subnet cidr
 - The `public-subnets` entry allow you to define each public subnet cidr